ylashin/HadoopPD/readme/spark-streaming-part2.md

-#1.
-Word count in Scala
+# 2. Word count in Scala

 In this part we will implement a scala word count app and run it using *spark-submit* tool.
-The source code is found in the below repo but is trimmed from all twitter keys.
+The source code is found in the below repo but is trimmed from all twitter keys that will come in later parts.

 TODO : put source code link